Skip to main content

 1. Understanding the reasons for absence

-Return to work interviews give you the chance to fully understand the reasons behind extended periods of absence.
-Whether linked to the employee’s mental or physical health, the health of their dependents, or shifts in personal circumstances, this conversation allows you to find out.
+Whether linked to the employee’s mental or physical health, the health of their dependents, or shifts in personal circumstances, this conversation helps you to find out.

 2. Monitoring absences